Alexander-T-Moss/Hex-Zero/Mods/README.md

 | | [Handles](https://github.com/Alexander-T-Moss/Hex-Zero/blob/main/Mods/Handles) | Somewhere to grab onto to lift the printer up |
 | MechaXx |[Waveshare 2.8 Screen](https://github.com/Alexander-T-Moss/Hex-Zero/blob/main/Mods/Waveshare_28_Screen) | Waveshare 2.8 screen front skirt mount |

+.

+.

+.

+.

+.

+# Information For Adding A Mod
+Below is a quick summary of changes required for submitting a mod to the mods folder

 ## Table Structure
 Information for updating the table for the addition/modification of a mod
 - Put the name of the mod hyperlinked to the location of the mod in the repo